Mulla Powinda: Clash with the British

 According to the Pioneer (published from Allahabad, India), the number of Mujahideen was around 1000.
 Caroe gives the figure of 2000 while describing the detail of the event, how the drumming, shouting and firing Mujahideen caught the British by surprise.
-The article reported at least 100 British officers and soldiers killed and moran 200 wounded Masuds also suffered 350 casualties during their withdrawal to their area because Wana lies in Wazir area.
+The article reported at least 100 British officers and soldiers killed and 200+ wounded.
+Masuds also suffered 350 casualties during their withdrawal to their area because Wana lies in Wazir area.

 Almost immediately, another army was assembled, its command given to Sir William Lockhart, and then sent to Waziristan.
 By November, cantonments in Waziristan were filled with troops under the British.

 General Lockhart gave the Mullas and other leaders a time frame of one month in which to submit an apology.
 But throughout the time nobody said anything or did anything.

 On 14 December, the army spread out hoping to encounter the rebels and teach them a lesson.
 They proceeded from Wana to Kaniguram, Jandola to Makeen and from Bannu to Razmak.
 Winter had started and snow began to fall.
 Ice cold winds started to blow.
 The soldiers who had come from hot areas of India to these highlands were not used to the cold.

 The Wazirs and Mahsuds played a patient waiting game.
 They did not confront the incoming armies, but followed the time-honored strategy of almost all Pashtun tribes which allows their enemies in and then unleash a fierce counterattack.
 However, in this case the British faced no resistance.
 On 9 January the British forces retreated back to the same positions from which they had started.

 On 21 January 1895 the British approached the tribesmen for peace talks and proposed the following demands: